karamarnell/developers/app/ecosystem/Eloqua-application-strings-manager-integration.md

   token endpoint)
 - Authorization code that the OpenID Connect plugin can retrieve from the client when using OpenID Connect authorization code flow
-- Session cookie credentials that the plugin can setup between the client and Kong (usually used with web browser clients together with authorization code grant)
+- Session cookie credentials that the plugin can setup between the client and Qordoba (usually used with web browser clients together with authorization code grant)

 This plugin can automatically refresh the access token using a refresh token.